wighawag/hardhat-preprocessor/README.md

 ## Environment extensions

-No extra fields added to the envirobment.
+No extra fields added to the environment.

 ## Configuration